khushalsagar/navigation-transitions/explainer.md

    * If the user navigates using a swipe from the edge (iOS) or 2 finger swipe (mac), the UA does a transition showing content of the back entry.
 The Document then receives a `popState` event for the navigation and performs another visual transition.

    This has *compat risk* if the UA adds visual transitions for navigations which can be implicitly customized by the site author, i.e., same-document navigations.
-This is not a problem for cross-document navigations since customization requires UA primitives like ViewTransitions.
+This is not a problem for cross-document navigations since customization requires UA primitives like [ViewTransitions](https://drafts.csswg.org/css-view-transitions-1/).
 The UA can use this to detect if there are custom transitions and give them precedence.

-* Sub-optimal UX: It's possible that the transition UX defined by the UA is not ideal given the DOM change associated with a navigation.
-For example, scrolling to a different position in the same Document.
+* Sub-optimal user experience (UX): It's possible that the transition UX defined by the UA is not ideal given the DOM change associated with a navigation (e.g. scrolling to a different position in the same Document).

    This can be resolved by giving precedence to author defined transitions over UA transitions if the case is customizable.
 For cases which can't be customized yet (like swipe navigations), it's unclear whether no visual transition is better than the UA default.

 # Proposals
 ## Choosing between UA and Custom Transition
 This proposal provides authors control over whether a same-document navigation performs a UA transition.
-The base primitive is a setting called `same-doc-ua-transition` with the following options:
+The base primitive is a setting called `same-document-ua-transition` with the following options:

 * `disable-atomic`: Disables UA transitions for atomic navigations.
 * `disable-swipe`: Disables UA transitions for swipe navigations.

-The value is a space seperated list of options.
+The value can take on any number of options (none, one, or both).

 ### Default Value
-The default value for this setting assumes that UA transitions should be an opt-out, i.e. the UA can do a visual transition for any navigation but sites can opt-out of them (likely in favour of a custom transition).
-Opt-out does have the compat issue of causing double transitions for sites which already have custom transitions.
-But it allows browser UX to be consistent for same-document vs cross-document navigations.
-This also aligns with the behaviour in Webkit based browsers which already ship with UA transitions for every swipe navigation.
+The default value for this setting assumes that UA transitions is an opt-out.
+In other words, the UA can do a visual transition for any navigation but site authors can opt pages out of them, likely in favour of a custom transition.

+Opt-out does come with the compat risk of causing double transitions for sites which already have custom transitions.
+However, it allows browser UX to be consistent for same-document vs cross-document navigations.
+This also aligns with the behaviour in WebKit based browsers which already ship with UA transitions for swipe navigations.

-An opt-in avoids the compat risk but conservatively disables UA transition on sites which don't have custom transitions.
+An opt-in avoids this compat risk but conservatively disables UA transition on sites which don't have custom transitions.

 Note: Ideally we'd want consistent behaviour across browsers here but if its not feasible, the default value can also be left to the UA.